13.40 Approval of Adoption Assistance

 • The amount is approved by the DCBS commissioner or designee, through an Adoption Monthly Payment Exception memo and includes supporting documentation.

-• A child is eligible for the care plus rate if they have a LOC of a two (2) or three (3) and meets at least one of the following criteria (also outlined in SOP 4.10.1 DCBS Care Plus):
+• A child is eligible for the care plus rate if they have a LOC of two (2) or three (3) and meets at least one of the following criteria (also outlined in SOP 4.10.1 DCBS Care Plus):

 • Displays aggressive, destructive, or disruptive behavior;